afombravo/2FAST2Q/README.md

 # 1. Instalation

 ## PyPI
-2FAST2Q is available as a python package (https://pypi.org/project/fast2q/) and can be installed with the following comand:
+2FAST2Q is available as a [python package](https://pypi.org/project/fast2q/) and can be installed with the following comand:

 ```bash
 pip install fast2q
 ```

 ## Bioconda
-2FAST2Q also exists as a bioconda package here: https://anaconda.org/bioconda/fast2q
+2FAST2Q also exists as a bioconda package [here](https://anaconda.org/bioconda/fast2q)!

 ```bash
 conda install bioconda::fast2q